Functions and Functional Thinking

-Function is inherently an extraordinarily simple idea.
+Function is inherently a simple idea.
 Like a machine, a function has an input, an output, and a rule that connects every input to its unique output.
-Functions are powerful because they are patterns that can represent causes (inputs) and effects (outputs) in our world.
-Functions are building blocks that can easily be combined into models to represent even the most complex objects and processes.
+Functions are powerful because they are unique patterns that can represent causes (inputs) and effects (outputs) in our world.
+Functions are thus building blocks that can easily be combined into models to represent even the most complex objects and processes.

 We call this building process, functional thinking.
 When we apply functional thinking to problem solving, especially problem solving in the digital age, we find that a few fundamental models give use the tools to creatively solve quantitative problems.
 Think of functions as LEGOs, add columns using new rules, use outputs as new inputs, combine simple functions in new and creative ways.